French Submitted Surnames

 URBAN English, French, German, Czech, Slovak, Polish, Ukrainian, Belarusian, Hungarian, Jewish

 From a medieval personal name (Latin Urbanus meaning "city dweller", a derivative of urbs meaning "town", "city").

-Secondary surname, common among soldiers, which has been adopted as a principal surname; it means "Go with a merry heart".
+Means "go with a merry heart" in French.
+This was a secondary surname, common among soldiers, which has been adopted as a principal surname.

 Possibly a variant of Valencourt.
 This is the surname of a noble family who probably lived near Willencourt.

 From a medieval nickname for a brave person (from Old French vaillant

 It means valley.
 It comes from Britain and then moved to Aragón (Spain).

 French, English, and Scottish habitational name from any of various places in northern France called Vaux, from the Old French plural of val

 Occupational name for a forester.
 Derived from Old French verdier

 (from Late Latin viridarius